siddh30/Amazon-Sentiment-Analysis/README.md

 Approach 2 : Using NLTK for tokenization, Lemmatization and Removing Stopwords and using scikit-learn to build our models for different batches of data.

-Approach 3 :  Working with Pyspark to handle our Big Data.
+Approach 3 :  Working with Pyspark to handle Big Data.